sbt/website/src/sphinx/Extending/Settings-Core.md

     resolvers += sbtResolver.value

-Then, put the following examples in source files SettingsExample.scala and SettingsUsage.scala.
-Finally, run sbt and enter the REPL using console.
-To see the output described below, enter SettingsUsage.
+Then, put the following examples in source files `SettingsExample.scala` and `SettingsUsage.scala`.
+Finally, run sbt and enter the REPL using `console`.
+To see the output described below, enter `SettingsUsage`.

 ### Example Settings System